doenjon/buckEuchre/GAME_STATE_SPEC.md

   3. Reset all players.folded to false
   4. Shuffle deck
   5. Deal 5 cards to each player
-  6. Put remaining 4 cards in blind (they stay hidden and are not used)
+  6. Put remaining 4 cards in blind array
-  7. Reveal top card of blind (turnUpCard) - for information only
+  7. Set turnUpCard = blind[0] (reference to the top card)
   8. Set isClubsTurnUp = (turnUpCard.suit === 'CLUBS')

-Note: The blind cards remain hidden and do not affect gameplay beyond the turn-up card.
+Note: The 4 blind cards (including the turned-up card) are never played or
+      added to anyone's hand.
+They remain set aside.
+The turnUpCard is visible to all players for information purposes only.

 Next Phase: BIDDING
 ```